On Using Integers

 - Integers have complete precision, but very limited range, and when they overflow, they usually “wrap around” silently, i.e. the largest integer plus 1 becomes zero (for unsigned ints) or the negative value with the largest magnitude (for signed).
 This is just about the worst possible behaviour when dealing with money, for obvious reasons.

-- The implicit decimal point is hard to change and extremely inflexible: if you store dollars as cents, it’s simply impossible to support the Bahraini dinar(1 dinar = 1,000 Fils) at the same time.
-You’d have to store the position of the decimal point with the data - the first step in implementing your own (buggy, non-standard) limited-precision decimal floating-point format.
+- The implicit decimal point is hard to change and inflexible in the storage: if you do dollars as cents, it’s simply impossible to store the Bahraini dinar(1 dinar = 1,000 Fils) at the same time.
+You either have to store the currency, and handle the cents appropriately during display, or store the position of the decimal point with the data - the first step in implementing your own (buggy, non-standard) limited-precision decimal floating-point format.

-- The number of subunits in currencies change with time in the world.
-Due to inflation/deflation, some currencies stop having subunits, others add more subunits.
-If you store integers, you need to migrate the already stored prices to the new format.
+- The number of subunits in currencies may change with time in the world.
+Due to inflation/deflation, some currencies may stop having subunits, or add more subunits.
+If you store integers, you would need to migrate the already stored prices to the new format.
 This is a total nightmare in an established system.

 Summary: using integers is not recommended.
 Do this only if there really is no better alternative at all.